-There I stayed for what felt like a millennia.
+There I stayed for what felt like a millennium.
 If it hadn’t have been for a dear friend who came to check on me, knowing what was happening, God knows how long it would have taken me to break that spaced out moment.

 Somehow I managed to drive home.
-Though the amount of times I drive this route, it was probably auto-pilot.
+Though the number of times I drive this route, it was probably auto-pilot.
 Once I arrived, there was an immense weight that came pilling down on top of me forcing me into the seat below.
 It was almost like I had been underneath a rock fall.
 In shock, and dismay for what was going on, I rushed indoors, straight upstairs where things really began to turn for the worst.

 Even now, I still cannot make sense was what it hurtling through my mind.
 But one thing I can say to you is that it is not a pleasant sensation.
-In fact, it is something you imagine the end of the line being like.
+In fact, it is something you imagine the end of the line is like.
 No hope.
 No chances.
-Just preparing to loose all that you have around you.
+Just preparing to lose all that you have around you.
 I lost all sense of drive to anything.
 Broken, I collapsed on the bed and couldn’t help but close my eyes through exhaustion, and pretend it wasn’t happening again.

 When it strikes there is no ignoring it.

 Depression is something to which you can’t always explain fully, or even at all.
 It really alters your neurological pathways and shrinks the size of your memory capacity.
-Thinking becomes such an over-baring task and leaves you lethargic for no other reason than you are thinking too much.
+Thinking becomes such an over-bearing task and leaves you lethargic for no other reason than you are thinking too much.
 You take a step away from the world, in an outer-body experience, having no attachment to the present.

 Though, as I have said many times before, and will always continue to say, there is hope in every situation.
 I have been in this place, more than I care to remember.
 But each time, over time, I have made it through the storm.

 It was only yesterday that I was reading the latest Women’s Health Magazine, which believe it or believe it not, features an article on the fear of feeling unhappy.
-Lizzie Pook takes you through an intriguing journey through the ‘happiness fascism’ how society has caused us to be feel the pressure to seek a ‘state of ecstasy’ in every living moment.
+Lizzie Pook takes you through an intriguing journey through the ‘happiness fascism’ how society has caused us to feel the pressure to seek a ‘state of ecstasy’ in every living moment.
 The article explains how we are programmed to suppress our sadness and keep up appearances.
 But that fizzy bottle of pop with come back and explode in your face.

 Eric G Wilson Author of ‘Against Happiness’ tells us: